chenyyxx/DataIntegration/README.md

 Description: Function to sort the data based on Chr and BP

 Args:
-- df (pandas.Data.Frame): the data to be sorted
+- df (pandas.DataFrame): the data to be sorted

 Returns:
-- pandas.Data.Frame: return the sorted data
+- pandas.DataFrame: return the sorted data

 Example:
 ```python